sakroutamine/Project_2024/Report.md

 - Bitonic Sort:
 - Sample Sort: This algorithm splits up the dataset into smaller sample sizes and sorts these smaller groups using something like merge or quick sort.
 This sorting can be parallelized using OpenMPI to speed up this process.
 Once these groups are sorted they are merged together to yeild a fully sorted list.
-- Merge Sort: Merge Sort is a sorting algorithm that recursively divides a list into two halves, sorts each half, and merges the sorted halves to produce a sorted list.
+- Merge Sort (Quenton Hua): Merge Sort is a sorting algorithm that recursively divides a list into two halves, sorts each half, and merges the sorted halves to produce a sorted list.
 To parallelize Merge Sort with OpenMPI, the dataset will be divided into smaller chunks, each assigned to different processors.
 Each processor sorts its chunk independently which is then merged in parallel.
 - Radix Sort:
 - Column Sort: